5 Creative Ideas to Engage Your Nonprofit Website Visitors

 Share a compelling story

 A good appeal letter should open with a compelling story.
 Focus on a person or family and not your organization.
-Your donors want to hear about the people they’ll be helping and it needs to be relevant to the current climate.
+Your donors want to hear about the people they’ll be helping.

-Here’s an example – Lara, a single mother with three kids, has gone through a lot over the past couple of years.
-It’s been hard to find work that pays enough and now groceries are even more expensive.
+Here’s an example – Melanie, a single mother with three kids, has gone through a lot over the past few years.
+It’s been hard to find work that pays enough and groceries are so expensive.
+Sometimes she’s forced to choose between buying groceries and paying the heating bill.

-But thanks to generous donors like you (or because of our generous donors if you’re writing to people who haven’t given before), she’s been able to get boxes of healthy food at the Northside Community Food Pantry.
-At first, Lara was embarrassed that she had to rely on a food pantry to feed her family, but she’s always treated with respect and dignity when she visits.
+But thanks to generous donors like you (or because of our generous donors if you’re writing to people who haven’t given before), she’s been able to get boxes of healthy food at the Eastside Community Food Pantry.
+At first, Melanie was embarrassed that she had to rely on a food pantry to feed her family, but she’s always treated with respect and dignity when she visits.

-We want to continue providing Lara and other members of our community with healthy food when they need it.
+We want to continue providing Melanie and other members of our community with healthy food when they need it.
+We’re seeing more people coming in right now because of rising food costs and cuts in benefits.

 You could also share a first-person story from a client/program recipient.